 |the blind||people with visual impairments; blind people; blind and partially sighted people|

 |an epileptic, diabetic, depressive, and so on||person with epilepsy, diabetes, depression or someone who has epilepsy, diabetes, depression|

 |dwarf; midget||someone with restricted growth or short stature|

 |fits, spells, attacks||seizures|

-Has this article inspired to widen your net when it comes to recruitment?
+Has this article inspired you to widen your net when it comes to recruitment?
 Why not read our article on employing ex-offenders who leave prison with a host of valuable skills and qualifications gained from attending workshops clicking here.